AndreVallestero/8mb-encoder/README.md

 ## Notes

-- Muxing with MKVToolNix is not necessary results in a smaller webm or mkv than ffmpeg
+- Muxing with MKVToolNix is not necessary but results in a smaller webm or mkv than ffmpeg
 - webm is generally smaller than mkv